All Episodes

 Yes.

-He said he says there comes a time when we have to come home.
+He said, he says, there comes a time when we have to come home.

 Wait a second.

-After VE Day, we've we stayed.
+After VE Day, we stayed.

 We're still there.